Leonardo-Boss/suckless-site/suckless.org/coding_style/index.md

 * All variable declarations at top of block
 * `{` on same line preceded by single space (except functions)
 * `}` on own line unless continuing statement (`if else`, `do while`, ...)
-* Use block for single statement ifs
+* Use block for single statement iff
 	* Inner statement needs a block

 			for (;;) {